-Thrive Festival takes place Saturday 30th & Sunday 31st March 2019 in The Convention Centre, in Dublin City Centre.
+Thrive Festival takes place Saturday 29th of February & Sunday 1st March 2020 in The Convention Centre, in Dublin City Centre.

 2What does a ticket include and how does it work?

 Tickets are non-refundable and we are unable to change the time or date once booked.
-Thrive Festival has 2 programs per day 8.30am-3pm or 12.30pm-7pm.
-So decide what day and time suits you best !
-Your ticket gives you access to 1 program and includes 5 fitness and wellness sessions.
-We have organised your first session!
-This is the Signature Stage – an audience with Gemma Atkinson on Saturday and Dr Hazel Wallace on Sunday.
-Once tickets are booked, you will be issued details on how to book your sessions, see below for more details.
+Thrive Festival has 1 program per day 9.30am to 6.00pm.
+Pre-booking will be advised and available for boutique fitness experiences.
+For more detailed information on ticket types and what each gets you please visit our page https://thrivefestival.ie/ticket-types/ Once tickets are booked, you will be issued details on how to book your classes, see below for more details.
 You can take some time out and explore the biggest and best brands from Ireland and beyond in our THRIVE Marketplace.
 The marketplace is a key part of the festival with delicious food and drink, natural beauty products as well as tastings and experiences.

 3Can I buy tickets on the day?